Eight hardest sportives in the UK - Cycling Weekly

 More information: www.ukcyclingevents.co.uk

-Something else for those in the south of England, the Wiggle Sussex Gran Fondo may not have the big name climbs of some of the other sportives on this list, but if you think that this is just a cruise round the South Downs, then you’re in for a serious surprise.
-There’s barely a kilometre of flat road over the course of the 196km route, with the final tough climb coming with just 6km to go.
+Something else for those in the south of England, the Orro Sussex Downs Classic may not have the big name climbs of some of the other sportives on this list, but if you think that this is just a cruise round the South Downs, then you’re in for a serious surprise.
+The 164km route is backloaded with a tough final, with undulating climbs taking riders to the line.